0x3W/MSc-Data-Science/NetworkingWriteUp.md

 --- Queing: a = average packet arrival rate, traffic intensity = La/R. eg. La/R > 1 more work arrive then proccessed, queing forever.
 Curcuit switching vs Packet switching on 1 Mbit Link each user has 100Kbps when active, and its active 10% of time.
 - Curcuit: 10 users vs Packet: 35 users (prob > 10 active less than 0.004)
+Transport layer
+Network applications
+Network application - communicating distributed processes: running in network hosts in "user space", implement messages to implement app, eg email, the Web, file transfer
+Application-layer protocol: one piece of an app, defines messages exchanged by apps and actions taken, user services provided by lower protocol
+A process is a program that is running within host.
+Within the same host, two processes communicate with interprocess communication defined by OS.
+Processes running in different hosts communicate with application-layer protocol.
+A user agent is an interface between the user and the network application.
+Web:browser, Email: mail reader, etc..
+Client-server paradigm: Network app has two pieces client and server.
+Client initiates contact with the server, typically requests a service, for web client is implement in browser, for email in mail reader.
+Server provides requests service to client. eg Webserver sends requested Web page, mail server delivers email.
+Transport services and protocols
+Provide logical communication between app processes running on different hosts, transport protocols run in end systems, transport (data transfer between processes) vs network layer (data transfer between end systems)
+Transport layer protocols: User Datagram Protocol (UDP) which is unordered and unreliable data delivery, Transmission Control Protocol which is relible in order data delivery (congestion, flow control, connection setup)
+Multiplexing is gathering data from multiple processes, enveloping data with header(later used for demultiplexing).
+Demultiplexing is delivering received segments to correct app layer processes.
+Multiplexing/demultiplexing is based on sender, receiver port numbers, IP addresses: source, dest ports #s in each segment, the port number identifies the process, well-known port numbers for specific applications (16 bit, 0-1023 well known, 1024-65535).
+UDP is "best effort" service, and its segments may be lost or delivered out of order.
+Its connection-less as there is no hand-shaking between sender and receiver, each UDP segment handled independently of others.
+Why is there UDP?
+No connection means less delay, simple as there is no state at either sender or receiver, small segment format, no congestion control, UDP may blast as fast as desired.
+Its often used for streaming multimedia apps (loss tolerant, rate sensitive), relible transfer over UDP: add relibility at application layer.
+UDP checksum exists to detect errors (eg. flipped bits) in transmitted segment.
+Sender treat segment context as sequence of 16-bit integers, checksum: addition (1's complement sum) of segment contents, sender puts checksum value in UDP checksum field.
+Receiver computes checksum of received segment, check if computed sum equals checksum value in field, means error detected, yes means no error detected.